nazmzadeh/Vehicle-Detection-Counting/README.md

 ## -- Features

-Real-time vehicle detection using YOLO
+- Real-time vehicle detection using YOLO
-Multi-object tracking with persistent IDs
+- Multi-object tracking with persistent IDs
-Class filtering for vehicle-related classes
+- Class filtering for vehicle-related classes
-Traffic counting using virtual line crossing
+- Traffic counting using virtual line crossing
-Per-class vehicle counting (cars, buses, trucks, etc.)
+- Per-class vehicle counting (cars, buses, trucks, etc.)
-Object trajectory visualization
+- Object trajectory visualization
-Live overlay display
+- Live overlay display

 ## --Technologies Used

-Python
-Jupyter Notebook
-OpenCV (cv2)
-Ultralytics YOLO
+**Python, Jupyter Notebook, OpenCV (cv2), Ultralytics YOLO**

 ## --How It Works

-Video input is read frame-by-frame
+- Video input is read frame-by-frame
-YOLO detects and tracks vehicles
+- YOLO detects and tracks vehicles
-Each vehicle gets a unique track_id
+- Each vehicle gets a unique track_id
-The center point of each vehicle is tracked
+- The center point of each vehicle is tracked
-A horizontal counting line is defined
+- A horizontal counting line is defined
-When a vehicle crosses the line:
+- When a vehicle crosses the line:
-It is counted once
+- It is counted once
-The count is stored by vehicle type
+- The count is stored by vehicle type

 ## --Output Visualization